chmitch/AIAdjacent/Student/07-AMLNotebooks.md

 1. Create a new dataflow in Power BI to leverage the published API.

 ## Basic Hackflow
-1. Go to "https://ml.azure.com" to launch the new "Studio" experince
+1. Go to "https://ml.azure.com" to launch the new "Studio" experience
 1. Create a new Notebook
 1. Test the Notebook
 1. Deploy the Notebook to an Endpoint